We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Does insurance cover a FIT test?

 A FIT test is a type of colorectal cancer screening.
 The test detects blood in the stool that may not be visible to the naked eye.
-The presence of blood indicates a need for further evaluation to diagnose the cause of the bleeding.
-A positive result does not necessarily mean that a person has cancer, but the early detection and treatment of this disease generally improve a person’s outlook.
+The presence of blood indicates a need for further screenings to diagnose the cause of the bleeding.
+While a positive result does not necessarily mean that a person has cancer, early detection and treatment of this disease generally improve their outlook.

-A variety of at-home FIT test options are available for people to consider.
-People can perform these tests at home, often without the need for a doctor’s visit.
+A variety of at-home FIT test kit options are available for people to consider.
+Individuals can perform these tests at home, often without the need for a doctor’s visit.